Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Typical Down Payment Amounts and What to Expect

-For minimum coverage policies, drivers with clean records can expect down payments starting around $50 to $80 per month.
-The national average for minimum coverage sits around $68 to $99 per month in 2026.
+For minimum coverage policies, drivers with clean records can expect down payments starting around $43 to $68 per month.
+The national average for minimum coverage sits around $64 to $68 per month in 2026.
 However, these figures can climb significantly in high-cost states like Florida, Michigan, or Louisiana, where even minimum coverage can cost $100 or more per month.

 Full coverage requires substantially higher down payments.
 National averages for full coverage range from $177 to $225 per month in 2026, which translates directly to your initial payment if the insurer requires one month upfront.
-Rates have been gradually stabilizing after a significant 7.56% jump in 2025, with more than half of states seeing rate decreases or modest changes in 2026.
+Rates are stabilizing significantly — after a 17.13% spike in 2024 and a 7.56% jump in 2025, national averages are expected to rise less than 1% to around 4% in 2026.
 Learn more about the average cost of car insurance to benchmark what you should expect to pay.

 Minimum Coverage